Formatted output

 Motivation and Rationale

-The format/2,3 predicates were probably first introduced by Quintus Prolog, but variants of it are present in several current Prolog systems.
+The format/2,3 predicate provides a flexible way of producing formatted text from data, much in the spirit of C’s printf or Lisp’s format functions.
+It was probably first introduced by Quintus Prolog, but variants of it are present in several current Prolog systems.

 Main section(s)